 Mr. Ha had 10 years of English and at first was hesitant to speak, but by the end of the first week he was completing simple sentences and using his old well-thumbed English/Korean dictionary.
 The whole family was warm and outgoing and we had a great time pointing and laughing and making faces — but communicating, and no one was embarrassed by our pidgin-type conversations.

 As for her time at the Ha family’s home, it sounds like an adventure from the start, beginning with the removal of shoes before entering the house.
-Although my grandma described the house as “small by our standards,” I believe it was pretty luxurious by 1970s Korea measures, with two TVs, a hi-fi, and an air conditioner.
+Although my grandma described the house as “small by our standards,” I believe it was pretty luxurious by 1970s Korea measures, with an air conditioner, a hi-fi, and two TVs — black-and-white ones, for although color TVs were manufactured for export, Korea didn’t yet have color broadcasting.